yevine/jjtech-maven-sonarqube-nexus-prometheus-project/installations/maven-install.md

 ## Steps To Install Apache Maven and Java 8 on your EC2 instance

 1. Setup and connect to an Amazon EC2 linux2 instance with an SSH client.
+Note-Do not select the amazon 2023 instance.
+Choose the linux2 ami instead.

 2. Install Apache Maven on your EC2 instance.
 First, enter the following to add a repository with a Maven package.